frr0/OOP-Summary/OOP.md

 LICENSE

-Notes for the course Objects-Oriented Programming Copyright © 2021 Francesco Ranellucci
+Notes taken for the course Objects-Oriented Programming Copyright © 2021 Francesco Ranellucci

 Permission is hereby granted, free of charge, to any person obtaining